Kawara Museum of Takahama City, a Hometown of Ceramics|Sightseeing Spots | AichiNow-OFFICIAL SITE FOR TOURISM AICHI

 KeywordKeyword

-#Kawara Museum of Takahama City, a Hometown of Ceramics
+#Kawara Museum/Library of Takahama City, a Hometown of Ceramics

 INFORMATION ON THE SURROUNDING AREA

-Nakano Sake Brewery Co., Ltd. Kunizakari Sake-no-Bunkakan MuseumHanda-City
+Nakano Sake Brewery Co., Ltd. Kunizakari Sake MuseumHanda-City

-Nakano Sake Brewery Co., Ltd. Kunizakari Sake-no-Bunkakan Museum
+Nakano Sake Brewery Co., Ltd. Kunizakari Sake Museum

-As sung in an old song, "Chita’s Handa is the town of breweries," the spot boasts a histor...
+As the old song goes, "Chita’s Handa is the town of breweries".
+The city of Handa boasts a...

 • Souvenirs